 How Long Does It Take to Drive?

-If you'd like to rent a car to get from Copenhagen to Malmö, it's a 45-minute drive (45 kilometers, or 28 miles, by road).
-The route is simple: Take the E20 across the Øresund Bridge (54 euro toll required).
+If you'd like to rent a car to get from Copenhagen to Malmö, it's a 45-minute drive (26 miles, or 42 kilometers, by road).
+The route is simple: Take the E20 across the Øresund Bridge (there's a toll of $59).
 It's a stunning and memorable drive through the tunnel and across the bridge.
 If you plan to travel across more than a couple of times, you can purchase a Bropas (bridge pass), and save 50 percent on tolls.

-You can also save by using the SmutTur (getaway) discount which is available on weekdays from 5 p.m. to 12 a.m., as well as all day on weekends and holidays if you return within six hours.
-The six hours begins when you pass the toll station on the Swedish side.
+You can also save by using the SmutTur (getaway) discount, which is available on weekdays from 5 p.m. to midnight, as well as all day on weekends and holidays if you return within six hours.
+The six-hour clock begins when you pass the toll station on the Swedish side.

 When Is the Best Time to Travel to Malmö?

 Mamlö's weather is best from June through August.
-During the summer, temperatures above 70 degrees Fahrenheit allow for swimming and other warm-weather activities; however, June, July, and August are also the rainiest months of the year.
+During the summer, temperatures are above 70 degrees Fahrenheit and allow for swimming and other warm-weather activities.
+However, June, July, and August are also the rainiest months of the year.
 This is also when you should expect the biggest crowds, so the cost of lodging and travel is slightly more expensive than other times of the year.
 If you don't mind the cold, visit Malmö during the winter when it's quieter and perhaps even a bit snowy.
 Temperatures in February tend to linger just above freezing.